About Us

-Brett de Hoedt’s Hootville Communications is different to other PR and communications agencies.
+Brett de Hoedt’s Hootville Communications is different to other Australian PR and marketing agencies.
 (We would say that, wouldn’t we.)
 We believe that we’re good at what we do but we don’t presume to be the answer to all your prayers.
 We engage in little corporate bollocks – no pointless meetings, corporate entertaining, plush offices or sychophantic small talk and frankly, we expect the same from our clients.
 It must work – we’ve been humming along since 1999 which is longer than most small PR agencies to a factor of five*.

 We’ve worked across the country on issues including mental illness, youth homelessness, euthanasia, child sponsorship, conservation, hepatitis prevention, disability employment and Indigenous reconciliation.
 We happily consider training, MC and online communications queries from all sectors.
 If we can’t help you, we won’t.